felipelobatodasilva/AWS-Postgres-Pentaho-S3/README.md

 The first Transformation has to do with Getting a specific table, create a filter just selecting the columns desired and generate an excel file saved on local machine.

-Before starting this transformation, it will be needed to select four items to complete this task and here they are:<br/>
+Before starting this transformation, it will be needed to select four items to complete this first task and here they are:<br/>
 ➤ Table Input<br/>
 ➤ Select Values<br/>
 ➤ Text File<br/>